zvanderbosch/nightskies_fork/README.md

 `naturalsky.py` > `Galactic()`

 #### Methods:
-This class uses `arcpy` (ArcGIS) to load in the Galactic mosaic generated in the ([previous step](#9-galactic-mosaic)) and apply atmospheric extinction scaled by a linear constant.
+This class uses `arcpy` (ArcGIS) to load in the Galactic mosaic generated in a [previous step](#9-galactic-mosaic) and apply atmospheric extinction scaled by a linear constant.
 The extincted model is saved to the Griddata directory.

 ### 5. Build Zodiacal Light Model